MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap6-capability.md

 ---
-Description: Declares a capability required by a package.
+description: Declares a capability required by a package.
 title: uap6:Capability